bonroth512/Azure_cloud_environment_plus_Elk-Stack/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because this ensures the provisioning of new instances will run identically.
 The process of eliminating variability between each configuration is a way to remove errors between new deployments.

 The playbook implements the following tasks:
--First task is to call upon the correct host group and remote user:
+- First task is to call upon the correct host group and remote user:
 ```
 - name: Configure Elk VM with Docker
   hosts: elk